Tired of Being Alone

 "Tired of Being Alone" is a soul song written by American singer Al Green.
-It reached number 11 on the Billboard Hot 100 and number seven on the Soul Singles Chart in 1971.
-Billboard ranked it as the number-12 song for 1971.
+It reached number 11 on the US Billboard Hot 100 and number seven on the Soul Singles Chart in 1971.
+Billboard ranked it as the number 12 song for 1971.

 Background

 Though released on the 1971 album, Al Green Gets Next to You, the song was written in late 1968 and intended to be released on the 1969 album, Green Is Blues.
 Problems occurred with the first recording, so it was postponed for production.
 It was altered and perfected the second time around.

 "Tired of Being Alone" was produced and recorded by Willie Mitchell at Hi Records and mixed by Mitchell and Terry Manning.
 In 1973, Green performed the song with Chicago on the TV special Chicago in the Rockies.
 In 2002, this recording appeared as a bonus track on the remastered version of Chicago VI.

 In 2004, Green's version was ranked number 293 on Rolling Stone's list of The 500 Greatest Songs of All Time.